 Thirdly, crowdfunding is a good way to inform the public and raise awareness about problems and challenges in scientific fields.
 In this case, I would like to highlight the plight of the cheetah, which continues despite the conservation efforts of numerous organisations.
 I therefore think it is essential to inform and include the public and raise awareness of – and funding for – cheetah conservation!

-For all these reasons, I would like to share my research journey for this project with you!
-You will be able to follow my research through my blog which I will update on a monthly basis.
-You will learn about cheetahs and find out how the research, both in the field and in the laboratory, is conducted and you will hear about the highs and lows as well as the everyday life of me as a researcher.
+For all these reasons, I would like to share my research journey with you!
+You will be able to follow my research on Fit Cheetahs' social media channels.
+You can learn about cheetahs and find out how the research, both in the field and in the laboratory, is conducted and you will hear about the highs and lows as well as the everyday life of me as a researcher.

-To take part and get access to my blog, you only need to make a donation to my project and I will send you further instructions.
-You can donate at https://crowd.science/campaigns/cheetahs/ or on this website.
-Schools and corporations are very welcome to support this cause and in return we can either arrange a skype session or a visit at your school/corporation for me to hold a talk.
+It is still possible to contribute to this important research via PayPal and I am very grateful for every donation.
+Schools and corporations are very welcome to support this cause as well and in return we can either arrange a webinar or a visit at your school/corporation for me to hold a talk.
 More information on this on the page for schools.